cs161-staff/textbook/index.md

 ## Corrections

-As of the Spring 2023 semester, this textbook is still being actively maintained and updated.
-Please contact [cs161-staff@berkeley.edu](mailto:cs161-staff@berkeley.edu) for information regarding corrections.
+As of the Summer 2023 semester, this textbook is still being actively maintained and updated.

+If you see any parts that needs to be corrected, please open a Github issue [here](https://github.com/cs161-staff/textbook/issues).

 ## Source and Changelog